Adhoc Trend

 To enable core features in a specific LineChart:

-Add the Channel Panel
+Add the Channel Table

 - In the Settings of the LineChart component, go to the Format section.